-Students purchasing individual courses (i.e. part-time students) have a set time limit to finish the courses, as arranged at the time of enrollment.
-The Target Dates could be set for the last day the courses must be finished, or they could be set earlier if you'd like to make a cushion for yourself.
-Courses not finished by the time limit cannot be continued without a new tuition payment.
+Students purchasing individual courses (i.e. part-time students) are advised to finish a one semester course within 6 months.
+The Target Dates could be set for the last day of the six months, or they could be set earlier if you'd like to make a cushion for yourself.

-It is important to plan your whole year before you begin - when you want to finish the school year, and thus when you want to finish each block of courses - so that your Assignment Calendar (see page 20) will be properly set, guiding you properly on how much work you need to complete each day.
+It is important to plan your whole year before you begin - when you want to finish the school year, and thus when you want to finish each block of courses - so that your Assignment Calendar (see page 17) will be properly set, guiding you properly on how much work you need to complete each day.
 (Adjusting the Start & Target dates changes the Assignment Calendar, which informs you what assignments need to be completed each day in order to finish by the Target Date.)